chembl/tractability_pipeline_v2/README.md

 Bucket 1 (ChEMBL) Targets with approved (phase 4) AB drug
 Bucket 2 (ChEMBL) Targets with AB in clinical phase 2 or 3
 Bucket 3 (ChEMBL) Targets with AB in pre-clinical phase 1
-Bucket 4 (Uniprot loc) Targets in “Cell membrane” or “Secreted” - high confidence
+Bucket 4 (UniProt loc) Targets in “Cell membrane” or “Secreted” - high confidence
 Bucket 5 (GO CC) Targets with GO CC terms indicative for plasma membrane, extracellular region/matrix, or secretion - high confidence
-Bucket 6 (Uniprot loc) Targets in “Cell membrane” or “Secreted” - medium confidence
+Bucket 6 (UniProt loc) Targets in “Cell membrane” or “Secreted” - medium confidence
-Bucket 7 (Uniprot SigP or TMHMM): Targets with predicted Signal Peptide or Trans-membrane regions, and not destined to organelles
+Bucket 7 (UniProt SigP or TMHMM): Targets with predicted Signal Peptide or Trans-membrane regions, and not destined to organelles
 Bucket 8 (GO CC) Targets with GO CC terms indicative for plasma membrane, extracellular region/matrix, or secretion - medium confidence
 Bucket 9 (Human Protein Atlas) Targets with main location “Plasma membrane” - high confidence